NMAC’s formal mission is to leads with race to urgently fight for health equity and racial justice to end the HIV epidemic in America.

-NMAC represents a coalition of 3,000 faith based and community based organizations as well as AIDS Service organizations advocating and delivering HIV/AIDS services in communities of color nationwide.
-Since 1987, NMAC has developed leadership in communities of color through a variety of public policy education programs, national conferences, research programs, capacity building, technical assistance and trainings, and digital and electronic resource materials.
+NMAC represents a coalition of 3,000 faith based and community based organizations as well as HIV Service organizations advocating and delivering HIV services in communities of color nationwide.
+Since 1987, NMAC has developed leadership in communities of color through a variety of public policy education programs, national conferences, research programs, technical assistance and trainings, and digital and electronic resource materials.

 NMAC’s mission is supported by strong programmatic divisions that are all dedicated to fostering leadership within communities of color to end the HIV/AIDS epidemic.
 These divisions include:

-Through Conferences’ work, NMAC facilitates various national conferences and meetings that bring together the most prominent leaders in the HIV/AIDS community.
-Conferences also organizes the U.S. Conference on AIDS (USCA), the largest AIDS-related gathering in the country.
+Through Conferences’ work, NMAC facilitates various national conferences and meetings that bring together the most prominent leaders in the HIV community.
+NMAC’s Conferences Division also organizes the U.S. Conference on AIDS (USCA), the largest HIV-related gathering in the country.

 Treatment works to ensure all minorities living with and at risk for HIV are aware of cutting edge developments in treatment, including treatment as prevention and pre-exposure prophylaxis, and are prepared for the resulting paradigm shifts.
 NMAC is developing evidence-based treatment education programs, learning from previous models that were developed after the advent of ARVs and combination therapy.
 Communities of color bear the heaviest burden of HIV in the U.S., and must be at the center of any efforts to expand treatment, including for purposes of prevention.

 NMAC is supported by various divisions that ensure the structural and financial health of the agency so that it can further its mission.
 These include: The Executive Office, Development Division, Human Resources and Finance Division, which is outsourced.